ContractLand/terra-bridge-btc/README.md

 ### Design Goals
 Our goals for the design of the bridge are:

-  - **Multi-Chain two-way transfer support**: The bridge should support two-way transfer of assets between EVM and non-EVM based chains.
+  - **Multi-Chain two-way transfer support**: The bridge should support two-way transfer of assets between Ethereum and Bitcoin.

-  - **Extensible**: The bridge should initially be compatible for EVM and BTC based chains, and extensible for other types such as DAG, EOS, etc.

-  - **Standardized Interface**: All implementations of the bridge should follow a standardized interface for easy integration purposes.
+  - **Standardized Interface**: The bridge should follow a standardized interface for easy integration purposes.

   - **Permission-less**: The bridge should function under a non-authority based security model.